BuvinJT/distbuilder/docs/Reference.md

 #### BULDING INSTALLERS

 Upon creating a distribution (especially a stand-alone binary), the next logical progression is to bundle that into a full-scale installer.
 This library is designed to employ the open source, cross platform utility: Qt IFW  (i.e. "Qt Installer Framework") for such purposes.
-While the prototypical implementation of this tool is with a Qt C++ program, it is equally usable for a Python program (even more so if using "Qt for Python", and perhaps a QML driven interface...).
-(Currently) to create an installer, you must first define it using framework, but once that has been done you may simply invoke buildInstaller to run the utility:
+While the prototypical implementation of this tool is with a Qt C++ program, it is equally usable for a Python program (especially if using "Qt for Python", and a QML driven interface...).

-    buildInstaller( qtIfwConfig,
-                    qtIfwConfigXml=None, isPkgSrcRemoved=False )
+    buildInstaller( qtIfwConfig, isPkgSrcRemoved=False )

 Returns: the absolute path to the setup executable created.

 qtIfwConfig: A (required) QtIfwConfig object which dictates
      the details for building an installer.
-Perhaps most critically, this object includes a "qtIfwDirPath"
+     Perhaps most critically, this object includes a "qtIfwDirPath" attribute.
-     attribute.
 As this utility's path is not readily resolvable, such allows the user to define that.
      If omitted, the library will look for an